M-Files/VAF.Extensions.Community/MFiles.VAF.Extensions/MultiServerMode/TaskQueueBackgroundOperationManager/Readme.md

 	/// <inheritdoc />
 	protected override void StartApplication()
 	{
+		try
+		{
 			// Create a background operation.
 This will be scheduled further down. this.ScheduledBackgroundOperation = this.TaskQueueBackgroundOperationManager.CreateBackgroundOperation
 			(
 				"This is my scheduled background operation",
 				(job) =>
 				{
 					// This is the code which is run when the schedule is called.

 					// When is it next scheduled for? var nextRun = this.Configuration?.SampleBackgroundOperationSchedule?.GetNextExecution();
 					if(false == nextRun.HasValue)
 					{
 						// No future executions scheduled.
 						SysUtils.ReportInfoToEventLog($"It is now {DateTime.UtcNow.ToString("O")}.
 There are no future executions scheduled.")
 					}
 					else
 					{
 						// Is scheduled for nextRun.Value.
 						SysUtils.ReportInfoToEventLog($"Hello world, it is now {DateTime.UtcNow.ToString("O")} (re-scheduling for {nextRun.Value.ToString("O")}).");
 					}
 				}
 			);

 			// Start the background operation, if there's a schedule. this.ScheduleBackgroundOperation();
+		}
+		catch(Exception e)
+		{
+			SysUtils.ReportErrorToEventLog("Exception starting background operations", e);
+		}

 	}